Class of 2023

 Our Lady of Perpetual Succor Global Scholar

-St. Joseph’s Institution International, Singapore
+High School: St. Joseph’s Institution International, Singapore

-My interest in Computer Science stemmed from taking two fundamental classes in my first year, and ever since then, I have been eager to study more both inside and outside of the classroom.
+My interest in Computer Science stemmed from taking two fundamental classes in my freshman year and since then I was eager to study more both inside and outside of the classroom.
 I enrolled in iOS Mobile App Development courses and a summer technical interview bootcamp with CodePath, a nonprofit organization devoted to boosting diversity in tech by providing free education to underrepresented minorities.
+My hard work and curiosity landed me an internship at Microsoft in the summer following my sophomore year, where I explored both Software Engineering and Product Management.

 I also worked as a part-time software development intern for a client-focused Human Capital Management startup during my junior spring semester in the Bay Area.
 My internship experiences developed my strength in empathy and my ability to think through operational details, user experiences, and potential feature improvements.
 My entrepreneurial experiences and desire to engage with people drove me to start pursuing a career in Product Management.
 I interned at Microsoft again in my junior year summer as a Product Manager Intern in its Data & Analytics team.
-The company culture and its ability to influence billions of people globally motivated me to return full-time at Microsoft after graduation.
+The company culture and its ability to influence billions of people globally motivated me to return full-time at Microsoft after graduation as a product manager.

 The splendid life I spent at Notre Dame shaped me into a more ethical, thoughtful, and conscientious woman.
 I was a member of CS for Good and had led several projects where we taught local high school girls front-end development and went to the nursing home to help the elderly solve technical problems.
 In the future, I wish to continue dedicating myself to service and public welfare, becoming a force for good.